Looking for a brief history of Vatican City?

 In fact, the only thing separating you from Vatican City is a thin white line in the pavement that you can see as you step into the square.

-The city was in ruin.
-St. Peter’s Basilica and the surrounding buildings had fallen into disrepair.
+Large parts of the city were in ruin and St. Peter’s Basilica had fallen into disrepair.

-At the end of the 1400s, Pope Julius II (the nephew of Pope Sixtus IV) also began thinking of plans to preserve the 1200-year old basilica.
+At the end of the 1400s, Pope Julius II had begun to think of plans to preserve the 1200-year old basilica.

-But it was becoming evident that the basilica was beyond repair.
+But it was becoming evident that this was not possible.

-Julius began to consult his favorite architect, Donato Bramante, for ideas to create a new basilica.
+Julius began to consult with his favorite architect, Donato Bramante, about ideas for a new basilica.